-Date/Time Description of Event 2018 ITS implements Commvault as the City's backup solution, and subsequent expands its use of Commvault to include archiving.
-74 July 2020 Internal ITS discussions regarding the escalating data ingress and for the auxiliary Azure facility in Arizona which leads to the decisi infrastructure.
-75 August 24, 2020 A change order governing the data migration planned for early 2021 from the cloud to on-premises storage at Dallas City Hall is submitted through ITS' change management system as a "Normal" change.
+Date/Time Description of Event 2018 ITS implements Commvault as the City's backup solution, and subsequently expands its use of Commvault to include archiving.
+74 July 2020 Internal ITS discussions regarding the escalating data ingress and egress charges for the auxiliary Azure facility in Arizona which leads to the decision to redesign infrastructure.
+75 August 24, 2020 A change order governing the data migration planned for early 2021 fro cloud to on-premises storage at Dallas City Hall is submitted through change management system as a "Normal" change.
 76